pameruoso/ff_python_scraper/README.md

 I'm waiting for FlashFiber (https://flashfiber.it) to cover my house with FTTH connectivity but I find very annoying to go on the website and check the availability of the service manually.

 I than decided to build a python script that uses the Selenium library and EdgeChromium (my fav browser) to check the website.
+It may be useful to customize it directly with your own data and run it on a serverless platform to receive daily automatic notifications

 ## Requirements:
 - Python 3.X